ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 #### Q6: What is the MD5 hash of the malicious file?

 Okey so the malicious file CyberSec.pdf has a batch payload in it so if you download it windowsa your defender will remove it.
 So download it on linux and use the [MD5 encryption py script](#md5-encryption-py-script). and don't worry windows there is nothing to fear because ["I am here"](https://github.com/ACE-UCHIHA).
-It took me some time but I got a website where you can analyze the pcapng file and the website also provides a tables with different infornmation about the files that are in the pcapng file like the CyberSrc.pdf, thm.png etc. anhd yes you guessed it in those information there is the MD5 hash of those files too. website URL:
+It took me some time but I got a website where you can analyze the pcapng file and the website also provides a tables with different infornmation about the files that are in the pcapng file like the CyberSrc.pdf, thm.png etc. and yes you guessed it in those information there is the MD5 hash of those files too. website URL:
 ```url
 https://lab.dynamite.ai/
 ```
-go to the website upload the pcapng file then at the look at the left sidebar there should be a option named "Artifacts" click on that then go to the bottom of the page and you  should be able to see a table name "Interactive Data Table".
+go to the website upload the pcapng file then look at the left sidebar there should be a option named "Artifacts" click on that then go to the bottom of the page and you  should be able to see a table name "Interactive Data Table".
 In this table you'll find the MD5 hash.

 #### Q7: What is the MD5 hash of the normal file?

-The normal file is thm.png to get the file you can use the methods in the [Task 4](#task-4) [Question 6](#q6-what-is-the-md5-hash-of-the-malicious-file) but now you can use both methods in windows andf linux.
+The normal file is thm.png to get the file you can use the methods in the [Task 4](#task-4) [Question 6](#q6-what-is-the-md5-hash-of-the-malicious-file) but now you can use both methods in windows and linux.

 #### Q8: What is the file size of malicious file?
 (Format: In Bytes)